-Learning Objectives: After studying this paper the students will know - c.
-The method of classifying criminal record by fingerprints was worked out in India, and by Indians.
+Learning Objectives: After studying this paper the students will know -

-e.
-The physical and chemical techniques of developing fingerprints on crime scene evidence. f.
+- a.
+The history and fundamental principles of fingerprinting. - b.
+Application of Fingerprints as the most infallible means of identification. - c.
+The method of classifying criminal record by fingerprints was worked out in India, and by Indians. - e.
+The physical and chemical techniques of developing fingerprints on crime scene evidence. - f.
 The significance of foot and tyreprints.